Find Cheap Health Insurance Quotes in Your Area

 - Preventive and wellness services and chronic disease management

-For those struggling financially who do not qualify for programs like Medicaid or CHIP, there are other community-based or government options for health insurance for poor individuals, such as the Vaccines for Children (VFC) program and community health centers.
+If you can't afford health insurance but don't qualify for programs like Medicaid or CHIP, there are other options for coverage.
+Those include the Vaccines for Children (VFC) program and community health centers.

 The Vaccines for Children (VFC) program